Breeders' Cup: 2000–09: Expansion

 In 2006 Greg Avioli began serving as interim President and CEO of the Breeders' Cup, and he became the official CEO in April 2007.
 "This is an exciting time for the Breeders' Cup", said Avioli.
 "We will continue to focus on growing the international market for our championships, creating a successful two-day event and promoting the Breeders' Cup brand with both our television and sponsorship partners."
 In 2007, the event was expanded from one to two days and in 2008, the first day was devoted to female horses and the overall purse increased to over $25 million, making it what the New York Post called "the richest turf festival in the world."
 Before the Breeders' Cup expanded to two days, it was generally considered to be the richest day in sports.
 Beginning in 2008, the second day of the Breeders' Cup became the second-richest.
 In 2008, a total of $17 million was awarded on that day, down from $20 million in 2007 (two races were moved from Day 2 to Day 1).
 The richest single day in sports is now another Thoroughbred racing event, Dubai World Cup Night.
 It features six races with a combined purse of $21 million in 2008.
 In 2008, the Breeders' Cup Marathon was added but was dropped in April 2014.
 2008 also marked the first time most of the races were run on an artificial surface, instead of the traditional dirt.

 On August 11, 2009, the Breeders' Cup announced that it would use the standard colored saddle towel system starting with the 2009 event.
 The new color-coded system (which has been used at many North American racetracks since the mid-1990s) replaces the standard purple saddle towels which had been used since 1985.
 The first Breeders' Cup in 1984 used yellow saddle towels.

 On October 22, 2009, the Breeders' Cup announced it had signed simulcasting and licensing agreements with Betfair, a company which in turn had purchased the horse-racing network TVG in January of that year.
 The agreement brought in Betfair's customer base of over 2.5 million, many of whom had legal access to common-pool betting.
 Betfair handled common-pool wagering at the organization's November 2009 championships, also streaming the events live to both national and international wagerers for the first time.
 At that point, the World Championship event was being telecast in over 140 countries, through various networks.

-Breeders' Cup also introduced the Breeders' Cup Challenge "Win and You're In" qualifying system, a policy wherein winners of major races throughout the year, from North America, England, Ireland, France, Hong Kong, Japan, South Africa, Australia would gain automatic access to the Breeders' Cup Championships races.
+The Breeders' Cup also introduced the Breeders' Cup Challenge "Win and You're In" qualifying system, a policy wherein winners of major races throughout the year, from North America, England, Ireland, France, Hong Kong, Japan, South Africa, Australia would gain automatic access to the Breeders' Cup Championships races.
 Profits for 2010 were the highest in the organization's history, with wagering (both pari-mutuel and non-pari-mutuel) in 2010 nearing $200 million, or $21 million more than the previous year.
 Over $23 million of the non-pari-mutuel was wagered over Betfair.